 I am not much for innuendo or double entendre.
 Perhaps this is because I spent about a third of my formulative years in foreign countries trying to be understood, and the other two thirds in the south…trying to be understood!

-My lack of desire to write in “hidden meanings” may also have been caused my disciplined military upbringing.
+My lack of desire to write in “hidden meanings” may also have been caused by my disciplined military upbringing.
 In my home you did not use a feather duster to address issues when a stick was available.
 My brother and I learned to answer quickly and to the point.

 That influence obviously crept into my style of writing.
 At times I may come across as blunt.

-I mention this because when I wrote the lyrics to Weak In My knees, I meant it.
+I mention this because when I wrote the lyrics to Weak In My Knees, I meant it.
 The words came out because of a reaction I had to a lady I had never seen before.
 The effect was immediate and notable.

 I had always wanted to document that feeling in music and some years later I was able to.
 Walking into rehearsal one day Jon started laying down a new riff and right away it clicked and the words just flowed out onto paper.
 If you have ever looked at someone and suddenly felt the ground move a little, you know exactly what I meant for this song to relate.